 Content warning.
-This film deals with sensitive topics including rape, other forms of assault, and racism.
+This film deals with sensitive topics including rape, assault, suicide, sexism, hate crime, terminal illness, and racism.
 As such, so does this essay.
 Read on at your discretion.

 This essay also contains spoilers, but you shouldn’t care about that, because seriously, you shouldn’t watch this film.

 Three Billboards Outside Ebbing Missouri was one of the most highly-acclaimed films of 2017.
 It holds an aggregate rating of 92% on Rotten Tomatoes, where one critic is quoted describing it as “one of those great films that never strikes a false note.”

 Did he watch a different film than I did?
 The Three Billboards I watched was essentially a couple good notes drowned entirely out by a cacaphony of bad ones.